a-memme/Customer_Churn_and_CLTV/README.md

 <img width="1197" alt="image" src="https://github.com/a-memme/Customer_Churn_and_CLTV/assets/79600550/dccc5077-d292-4bae-8031-e4d16728ec4b">

 ## Conclusion
 In the above analysis, we leverage Buy Till You Die probabilistic models to calculate customer retention and churn, and ultimately, predict ltv at a duration of our choosing.
 By expressing churn in probabilistic means, we are able to represent the dynamic nature of retention and lifetime value more appropriately, accounting for the innate censored-nature of the data at hand.
 Furthermore, we can benefit from some typical merits of the BG/NBD model, namely speedy optimization, easy deployment and rich interpretability as exemplified above.
+Finally, the rich output from the model allows us to sort, segment and analyze our consumers with a variety of approaches.

 ### Limitations
 - **Long Purchasing History**